dwndland/Chapter.Net.WPF.Controls/README.md

 - **ChapterTabControl:** Enhances the TabControl with buttons for add new tab item and close buttons of existing tab items.
 - **ChapterEllipsePanel:** Arranges child elements in a configurable ellipse form.
 - **ChapterComboBox:** Represents a ComboBox which takes an enumeration value and shows all possible states inside the dropdown menu for let choosing a value.
-- **ExtendedTreeView:** Enhances ExtendedTreeView multi select, select an item by right click on it and a two way bindable SelectedItem.
+- **ChapterTreeView:** Enhances ChapterTreeView multi select, select an item by right click on it and a two way bindable SelectedItem.
 - **FormatterTextBlock:** Formats the given translation.
 - **HeaderItemsControl:** Provides the possibility to automatically align Headers and contents.
 - **ImageButton:** Enhances the WPF Button to show an disabled image.
 The bound image will be shown monochrome if the button is disabled.